mooreds/docs-1/references/connectors/stripe-documentation.md

 ## pay_invoice

-<p>Stripe automatically creates and then attempts to collect payment on invoices for customers on subscriptions according to your <a href="https://dashboard.stripe.com/account/recurring">subscriptions settings</a>.
-However, if you’d like to attempt payment on an invoice out of the normal collection schedule or for some other reason, you can do so.</p>
+Stripe automatically creates and then attempts to collect payment on invoices for customers on subscriptions according to your subscriptions settings.
+However, if you’d like to attempt payment on an invoice out of the normal collection schedule or for some other reason, you can do so.

 <details><summary>Parameters</summary>